Queex/ChannelA/README.md

 Someone requested that the code for this be made available open source, so I have done so.

 It's rather claggy, with two different methods used check verb agreement and so on.
-Probably full of stuff owrthy of TheDailyWTF.
+Probably full of stuff worthy of TheDailyWTF.